Like many Real Life conventions, a restraining order in fiction is only as effective as the Rule of Drama or Rule of Funny need it to be.

 - In General Protection Fault, Mercedes de la Croix, Trent's lawyer, puts a restraining order on Fred, forcing him to work tech support from home while he's on trial for libel against Trent.
 When Dwayne hands out bonuses, Fred has to come to work to get one (apparently no direct deposit system exists at GPF), and while there, uses his remote control ability to force Trent to do humiliating things and get arrested.

-- In Sam and Fuzzy, Earl gets a restraining order against Fuzzy.
+- In Sam & Fuzzy, Earl gets a restraining order against Fuzzy.
 And a can of bear repellent just in case.

 - The Simpsons

-- In "On A Clear Day I Can't See My Sister," Lisa gets a restraining order on Bart that is physically enforced with a giant pole.
-Lisa, of course, quickly abuses this and begins moving closer to Bart, which forces him to move further away and out of the house.
-Which if Bart had brought up in his appeal to the judge instead of insulting her would have easily got it removed since Lisa was violating it by following him around.
+- In "On a Clear Day I Can't See My Sister", Lisa gets a restraining order against Bart after he pulls some pranks on her during a field trip that is physically enforced with a giant pole that she uses to poke Bart should he get too close to her.
+Lisa, of course, quickly abuses this and begins moving closer to Bart and poking him for kicks (it's implied that Bart has permanent nerve damage because of the amount of times Lisa has poked him), which forces him to move further away and out of the house and having to be taught by Willie in the school's shed.
+Also, if Bart had brought up in his appeal to Judge Harm that Lisa was following him around and poking him completely unprovoked (which is actually illegal) instead of insulting her, the restraining order would have easily gotten removed instead of it being increased from 20 to 200 feet.

 - In "Lisa the Skeptic" during a court case where Lisa stands accused of destroying what might be the bones of an angel, Judge Snyder orders science to stay 500 yards away from religion at all times.

-- In one episode of SpongeBob SquarePants, Squidward gets a restraining order against Spongebob.
-This causes much difficulty due to the fact that they work the same shift at the Krabby Patty and have to interact with each other to get anything done during working hours (Rearranging the shift schedule so that they don't have to work the same shift is never brought up as a solution, as that would make sense).
+- In the SpongeBob SquarePants episode "Restraining SpongeBob", Squidward gets a restraining order against SpongeBob.
+This causes much difficulty due to the fact that they work the same shift at the Krusty Krab and have to interact with each other to get anything done during working hours (rearranging the shift schedule so that they don't have to work the same shift is never brought up as a solution, as that would make sense).
+The other problem is, Mr. Krabs isn't willing to honor the restraining order (which could've gotten him into serious trouble, too) and Squidward isn't willing to take a customer's order even though SpongeBob prepared it without having to go up to Squidward directly.